mkuklis/pushcart/README.md

         "token": "13c5287d-4801-41ec-98d6-8ef986e3adfe"
     }

+Clients should store the client token in order to consume messages.

 # Messages

-Messages can be consumed by GET-ing `/messages`:
+Messages can be consumed in bulk by GET-ing `/messages`:

     GET /messages HTTP/1.1
     Host: mypushcartserver.com